gauzinge/BRIL_BIBGenerator/README.md

 cd BRIL_ITsim/BIBGeneration
 vi python/BH_generation.py
 ```
 (You might use the tab key for auto-filling the path name when navigating in the terminal.)
-Inside the config file there are some user parameters that you can change, specific to the usecase: <br>
+The config file accepts the following user parameters from the command line: <br>
-__nEvents__: number of events to read from the FLUKA input files. <br>
+__nEvents__: number of events to read from the FLUKA input files.
+Can be set inside the config file through the _nevents_ variable.
+If set to -1, all events from the inputs will be processed.
+Note that this is not recommended as CMSSW will throw an error when reaching the end of the last file.
+Instead, it is recommended to check the number of events input file beforehand and set this parameter accordingly, e.g. to 10000 if the inputs contain let's say 10426 events. <br>
-__nThreads__: number of parallel computing threads to use. <br>
+__nThreads__: number of parallel computing threads to use.
+Default is 1. <br>
 __jobId__: relevant when running the generation step on lxbatch, where the simulation is split into smaller chunks each having a unique job ID.
-Not used if the code is run locally on lxplus. <br>
+Not used if the code is run locally on lxplus.
+Default is 0. <br>
-__outputDirectory__: absolute path of the diractory to where the output root file will be created.
-It will contain the same particles as in the FLUKA dumnp input, but in a different, CMSSW friendly format, called [HEPMC](http://www.t2.ucsd.edu/twiki2/bin/view/HEPProjects/HepMCReference). <br>
+__tDirectory__: absolute path of the diractory to where the root file will be created.
+It will contain the same particles as in the FLUKA dump input, but in a different, CMSSW friendly format, called [HEPMC](http://www.t2.ucsd.edu/twiki2/bin/view/HEPProjects/HepMCReference). <br>

+In addition, some other parameters can be specified inside the config file: <br>
 __inputPath__: absolute path specifying the location of the FLUKA input files.
 The line _options.inputFiles= [inputPath + "/" + f for f in os.listdir(inputPath) if f[:3] == "run"]_ automatically parses the file names in the __inputPath__ directory and selects files whose name begins with _run_.
-This parsing can also be adapted or removed depending on the specific usecase.
+This parsing can also be adapted or removed depending on the specific usecase. <br>
+__nevents__: number of events, alternative hard-coded variant of __nEvents__. <br>
 The output file name can be changed under the _#specify output name_ comment. <br>

 Although the CMS geometry plays no role in the generation step, CMSSW always expects an input geometry to be specified.
 You can use the most up to date Phase 2 full CMS geometry, just as a 'placeholder':
 ```sh
 process.load('Configuration.Geometry.GeometryExtended2026D63_cff')